aachatam/android/README.md

 android
 =======

-Some samples to learn how to build an android applications
+Some samples to learn how to build an android application